|

 ·

-deductions will be made for poor balance, lack of control, tight
+made for poor balance, lack of control, tight reins and

 ·